daddyjab/MarsNews/README.md

 # Mars News

-This application provides aMars News Site, generated through Web Scraping and rendered as a responsive page.
+This application provides a Mars News Site, generated through Web Scraping and rendered as a responsive page.

 # Technologies Used